divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Step 3 - Creating Amazon EventBridge Schedules.md

       <p><li>For <strong>Name</strong>, enter a name for your schedule group.
 For example: <strong>EC2_Schedule_Group</strong>.</li></p>
       <p><li>Click on <strong>Add new tag</strong> if you want to add tags to your schedule group.</li></p>
       <p><li>Now, click on <strong>Create schedule group</strong>.</li></p>
       <p><li>You have successfully created a new schedule group.
 Now, close this window and go back to the previous one.
-From there, just pick your new schedule group from the list.</li></p>
+From there, just pick your newly created schedule group from the list.</li></p>
     </ul>
   </li></p>